3mcd/javelin/packages/ecs/README.md

 ### Filtering and change detection

 Queried components are readonly by default.
-A mutable copy of the component can be obtained via the `world.mut(entity)` method.
+A mutable copy of a component can be obtained via `world.mut(entity)`.

 ```ts
 const burning = query(Health, Burn)